-Compared with other face modeling tasks, modeling face aging encounters some unique challenges. (i) There are large shape and texture variations over long period, say 20-50 years: hair whitens, muscles drop, the wrinkles appear, and so on.
-Traditional AAM model[10] is hard to describe all those variations. (ii) The perceived face age often depends on global non-facial factors, such as the hair color and style, the boldness of the forehead, et al., while these non-facial features are usually excluded in face modeling. (iii) It is very difficult to collect face images of the same person over a long time period, and the age related variations are often mixed with other variations (i.e. illumination, expression, et al.). (iv) There exist large variations of perceived age within each biologic face group due to external factors, such as health, life style, et al. (v) There lack quantitative measurements for evaluating the aging results in the literature.
-All these characteristics demand a sophisticated face aging model to account for rich face details related to age perception, intrinsic uncertainty in aging process and a criteria for evaluating the age simulation results.
+Compared with other face modeling tasks, modeling face aging encounters some unique challenges.

+- 1. There are large shape and texture variations over a long period, say 20-50 years: hair whitens, muscles drop, the wrinkles appear, and so on.
+In the traditional AAM model [11] it is hard to describe all of these variations. - 2.
+The perceived face age often depends on global nonfacial factors, such as the hair color and style, the boldness of the forehead, etc., while these nonfacial features are usually excluded in face aging modeling. - 3.
+It is very difficult to collect face images of the same person over a long time period and the age-related variations are often mixed with other variations (i.e., illumination, expression, etc.). - 4.
+There exist large variations of perceived age within each biologic face group due to external factors, such as health, life style, etc. - 5.
+There is a lack of quantitative measurements for evaluating the aging results in the literature.

+All of these characteristics demand a sophisticated face aging model to account for rich face details related to age perception, intrinsic uncertainty in aging process, and a criteria for evaluating the aging simulation results.